-Will Pakistan retaliate against ‘unacceptable’ Iranian air attacks?
+Will Pakistan retaliate against ‘unacceptable’ Iran air attacks?

 A counterattack is possible, but Pakistan would be wary of getting pulled into a wider conflict.
 What Pakistan might instead do is strengthen ties with Iran’s rivals, say analysts.

-Islamabad, Pakistan: Iran’s air attacks on Tuesday night inside Pakistani territory in the southwestern province of Balochistan threaten to pull Islamabad into a broader regional conflict, analysts warn, less than a month before national elections.
+Islamabad, Pakistan – Iran’s air attacks on Tuesday night inside Pakistani territory in the southwestern province of Balochistan threaten to pull Islamabad into a broader regional conflict, analysts warn, less than a month before national elections.

-The bombings, which Iran said were aimed at an armed group Jaish al-Adl (Army of Justice), resulted in the death of at least two children, while injuring three more, according to a statement by the Pakistani Ministry of Foreign Affairs.
+The bombings, which Iran said were aimed at the armed group Jaish al-Adl (Army of Justice), resulted in the death of at least two children while injuring three more, according to a statement by the Pakistani Ministry of Foreign Affairs.

 Keep readinglist of 4 items